elliottomlinson/cardmaster/README.md

   <img src="https://raw.githubusercontent.com/elliottomlinson/cardmaster/master/res/card/generated/Lover%20Fatale.png" width="20%" title="Lover Fatale">
 </p>

 Cardmaster's tier/rarity order is: ⚫ Grey, 🔵 Blue, 🟢 Green, 🔴 Red, 🟡 Gold.
 The player can upgrade a card of a certain tier in exchange for three cards of the same tier.
-Some cards belong to series - guaranteeing a particular result when upgrading them, as shown below with *Spark*, *Lightning Bolt*, *Fork Lightning*, and finally *Elektra's Siphon*.
+Some cards belong to a series - guaranteeing a particular result when upgrading them, as shown below with *Spark*, *Lightning Bolt*, *Fork Lightning*, and finally *Elektra's Siphon*.

 <br>
 <p align="center">